rehanvipin/work/content/webdev/css.md

 * When your flexbox spans multiple rows you can use `align-content` to align those rows.
 Values are `center flex-start flex-end` etc. `align-items` aligns the content within those rows.

 ## CSS Grid
+There's also a good course to learn about it - https://cssgrid.io/ .

 * Only setting `display: grid` doesn't affect the elements.
 You can set the number of grid columns and the size of each column like this: `grid-template-columns: 50px 50px;`.
 There's also the complementary `grid-template-rows`.
 You can also use "auto" instead of units.
 There's a new unit `fr` which you use to set items to split the space among themselves fractionally.
 There's also the shorthand `grid-template` whose value is in the format: `grid-template-rows / grid-template-columns`.
 * Usually, the items in a container's row or column are aligned so there's no space between them.
 This space can be added with `grid-column-gap` or `grid-row-gap` or both at once with `grid-gap`. (**Modern CSS prefers that you use just "gap", "row-gap", and "column-gap"**)
 * CSS Grid has row lines and column lines which are around each row and column.
 They can be named (seems weird to me).